itzKshitijaC/Customer-Churn-Analysis/README.md

-# End to end Customer Churn analysis using MySQL and Power BI 📊
+# End to end Customer Churn analysis using MySQL

 # Objective 🎯
 To identify the factors contributing to churn.